-If you are running an application in a cloud compute environment (such as AWS EC2, Azure, GCP, Digital Ocean, Linode, and others), you can have your application interface with Wasabi.
+If you are running an application in a cloud compute environment (such as AWS EC2, Azure, GCP, Digital Ocean, Packet, and others), you can have your application interface with Wasabi.
 You just need to ensure that your application has the ability to talk to S3-style storage.
 There are many applications and app SDK that can be used this purpose.
 Wasabi's Knowledge Base section below has further details.

 Articles in this section

 - Where can I find Wasabi technical manual documentation?

 - What can I do / not do with Wasabi as a trial user?